iNkawuVervetProject/VerTIGo/documentation/source/guides/replace_dispenser_wheel.rst

 6. Remounting the feet
 -----------------------

-Follow the steps in :ref:`section 1<removing the feet>` in reverse order.
+Follow the steps in :ref:`section 1<whl removing the feet>` in reverse order.